memgonzales/order-brushing-shopee2020/README.md

 In addition, for every shop found to have conducted order brushing, the shop IDs of the *suspicious buyers* (those who registered the highest number of transactions during order brushing periods) have to be identified.

 ### Submission Format
-The results of the data analysis has to be stored in a CSV file consisting of two columns:
+The results of the data analysis have to be stored in a CSV file consisting of two columns:
 - *Shop ID*
 - *User ID(s) of suspicious buyer(s)*